 The flu has arrived in the north country.

-Theyre all positive this week for the first time, she said.
+Theyre all positive this week for the first time, she said last week.
 Its really exploded.

 Public health agencies in Jefferson, Lewis and St. Lawrence counties all reported cases last week.